-For the purposes of this section, a candidate may also be a write-in candidate who has met the qualifications of section 722-A. If, after an initial tally of the ballots, the margin between the number of votes cast for the leading candidate and the number of votes cast for the 2nd-placeany other candidate in the same race is less than 1% of the total number of votes cast in that race, a recount is presumed necessaryautomatic and must be conducted by the Secretary of State pursuant to this section.
+For the purposes of this section, a candidate may also be a write-in candidate who has met the qualifications of section 722-A. If, after an initial tally of the ballots, the margin between the number of votes cast for the leading candidate and the number of votes cast for the 2nd-place candidate is less than 1% of the total number of votes cast in that race, a recount is presumed necessary.